 When announcing new TPC parameters for an off-channel direct link(#6062) that come into effect at the same time as the switch to the direct link, the TDLS peer VHT STA initiating the switch shall include at least one VHT Transmit Power Envelope element in a transmitted TDLS Channel Switch Request frame.
 The recipient TDLS peer VHT STA that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true shall use the parameters in these received element(s) in the recipient STA's TPC calculations for the off-channel.

 When announcing new operating classes or both a new operating class table index and new operating classes, that come into effect at the same time as the switch to the direct link and that express new regulatory requirements, the TDLS peer VHT STA initiating the switch shall include a Country element in a transmitted TDLS Channel Switch Request frame.
-The Country element shall contain all the Operating Classes for the off-channel direct link in Operating Triplet fields and zero Subband Triplet fields.
-The Country element shall include one Operating Triplet field that contains the same Operating Class as the Operating Class field in the same frame.
-The country indicated by the Country string in the TDLS Channel Switch Request frame shall be equal to the country indicated by the Country string of the BSS.
+The Country element shall contain all the Operating Classes for the off-channel direct link in Operating Triplet subfields and zero Subband Triplet subfields.
+The Country element shall include one Operating Triplet subfield that contains the same Operating Class as the Operating Class field in the same frame.
+The country indicated by the Country String in the TDLS Channel Switch Request frame shall be equal to the country indicated by the Country String of the BSS.
 The receipient TDLS peer VHT STA that has dot11MultiDomainCapabilityActivated, dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true shall use the parameters in the received Country element in the TDLS Channel Switch Request frame in order to maintain regulatory compliance.

 The TDLS peer STA initiating the switch to the wideband off-channel shall be the DO STA on that channel.